realei/ai_learning_notes/system_design/c6/c6_vocabulary.md

 * infeasible - feasible

-* Heterogeneity异质性: the number of virtual nodes for a server **is proportional to** the server capacity.
+* Heterogeneity异质性: the number of virtual nodes for a server *is proportional to* the server capacity.
 For example, servers with higher capacity are assigned with more virtual nodes

 * Data replication

-* Quorum consensus
+* Quorum consensus / write quorum / read quorum

+* a wide spectrum of possible consistency models